Locate before Answering: Answer Guided Question Localization for Video Question Answering: Related Works

 \subsection{Video Question Answering}

-Video Question Answering (VideoQA) \cite{jang2017tgif, zhu2017uncovering} amis to answer the nature language question in a video input, it is a natural extension of image-based VQA \cite{malinowski2014multi, antol2015vqa} in video domain.
+Video Question Answering (VideoQA) \cite{jang2017tgif, zhu2017uncovering} amis to answer the nature language question in a video input, it is a natural extension of image-based VQA \cite{malinowski2014multi, antol2015vqa, yu2018beyond, yu2019deep} in video domain.
 Established VideoQA works usually first extract video features using 2D CNNs followed by RNNs or 3D CNNs and language feature using GloVe \cite{pennington2014glove} or BERT \cite{devlin2018bert}, then apply a cross-modal interaction module for answer reasoning.
 Differing to ImageQA methods, works in VideoQA pay more attention on the context modeling between the question and video frame cross temporal series.
 On this basis, a few temporal attention based methods \cite{gao2019structured, jiang2020divide} conducted the initial exploration of applying question localization in VideoQA, such as Jiang \emph{et al.} \cite{jiang2020divide} proposed a question-guided spatial-temporal contextual attention network.
+Dang \emph{et al.} \cite{dang2021hierarchical} proposed a hierarchical object-oriented spatio-temporal reasoning networks to establish dynamic interaction between objects along video sequences.
+Seo \emph{et al.} \cite{seo2021attend} proposed motion-appearance synergistic network, which selectively utilizes information from two modalities based on the intention of the question.

 However, most of these works were tested on early datasets such as MSVD-QA \cite{xu2017video}, MSRVTT-QA \cite{xu2017video} and TGIF-QA \cite{jang2017tgif}, in which the videos are relatively short (within 15 seconds).
-In recent years, several datasets have emerged for VideoQA with untrimmed long-term videos, such as NExT-QA \cite{xiao2021next}, ActivityNet-QA \cite{yu2019activitynet}, and TVQA \cite{lei2018tvqa}.
+In recent years, several datasets have emerged for VideoQA with untrimmed long-term videos, such as NExT-QA \cite{xiao2021next}, ActivityNet-QA \cite{yu2019activitynet}, AGQA \cite{grunde2021agqa}, and TVQA \cite{lei2018tvqa}.
 In addition to videos and annotated question-answer pairs, TVQA is a tri-modal dataset containing subtitles, which makes this dataset more focused on language interaction between questions and subtitles.
 This is beyond the scope of this study.
-Therefore, our experiments are conducted on the rest two datasets, \textit{i.e.}, NExT-QA and ActivityNet-QA.
+Therefore, our experiments are conducted on the rest three datasets, \textit{i.e.}, NExT-QA, ActivityNet-QA, and AGQA.